carriewalsh/quant_self/README.md

 The main site provides the API and front end whereas the microservice is the middleman between the Edamam API and the main site.

-Future functionality will allow users to create foods and create meals.
+Future functionality will allow users to create foods and create meals, which is currently only available from the API.

 ## Endpoints